 Within the Upper Wakulla River and Wakulla Springs Basin, two Priority Focus Areas (PFAs) were identified to focus management strategies for the first BMAP iteration (see Figure 1).
 These PFAs represent the areas in the basin where the aquifer is most vulnerable to pollutant inputs, where there are the fastest ground water travel times, and where there is a known connectivity between ground water pathways and Wakulla Springs.
 The PFAs were identified using information on the areas classified as “most” and “more” vulnerable from the Leon County Aquifer Vulnerability Assessment (AVA) (Baker 2007) and Wakulla County AVA (Baker 2009).
 Development of the PFA boundaries did not take surface features or land use activities into account.
 The PFAs are intended to provide a guide for focusing strategies where the science suggests these efforts will best benefit the spring.

-PFA1 is the primary level of concern for sources contributing to the nitrate impairment.
+PFA1 is the primary area of concern for sources contributing to the nitrate impairment.
 This area has either documented evidence or the highest probability to regularly contribute loading to the ground water flows to Wakulla Springs.
 PFA1 has the highest probability for surficial infiltration and contribution to the ground water based on information in the AVA reports.
-This area is also characterized with the most direct and fastest ground water travel times to Wakulla Springs, based on dye trace studies conducted in the basin.
+This area is also characterized as having the most direct and fastest ground water travel times to Wakulla Springs, based on dye trace studies conducted in the basin.

-PFA2 is the secondary level of concern for sources contributing to the nitrate impairment.
+PFA2 is the secondary area of concern for sources contributing to the nitrate impairment.
 This area also has a high probability for surficial infiltration to the ground water and contribution to Wakulla Springs, based on the AVA reports.
 However, this area has a more intermittent contribution to the ground water flows to the springs based on the dye trace studies for the basin.